NOC-MSM/SEAsia/docs/source/EAfricaSurge_jobs4_archer.rst

 6. Generate wind and pressure boundary conditions

 7. Run with tides only forcing on Archer

+8. Adding wind stress and pressure surface boundary conditions

+9. Output xml and running on Archer

 1a) Get and build Met Surge Config